SNCFdevelopers/bootstrap-sncf/templates/extern/4.0/layout/grid.md

 Use `.order-` classes for controlling the **visual order** of your content.
 These classes are responsive, so you can set the `order` by breakpoint (e.g., `.order-1.order-md-2`).
 Includes support for `1` through `12` across all five grid tiers.

+Always be careful that the formatting does not give information and that the order of succession of elements in the source code allows to understand the information.

 <div class="bd-example-row">
 {% example html %}
 <div class="container">